 “He’d been one of those flying aces during World War I,” Traska said.

-Group starts fund
+Group starts fund to honor hero

 The Bruno Schustek Memorial Fund is just one of the side projects to emerge from the book venture, but the team feels strongly about it.
 It hopes to have a proper headstone and dedication ceremony by the 85th anniversary of his death in July 2015.